More Information About the Course

 Groves and Seed-Groups

-There are over a hundred groves and seed-groups around the world that meet to celebrate the festivals, and at other times, and a list of these is sent with the first course package.
-You can start a seed-group whenever you like and a booklet tells you how to do this.
+There are over 175 groves and seed-groups around the world that meet to celebrate the festivals, and at other times, and a list of these is sent with the first course package.
+You can start a seed-group whenever you like and you can find out how to do this here.

 Gatherings, Retreats and Workshops